-Lighting throughout the vehicles is provided by fluorescent lights contained in the top of the overhead lockers (which also serve to illuminate the inside of the lockers), and also individually switched fluorescent lights in the roof.
-Additional lighting in the lounge area is provided by spotlamps, individually switched, fitted to the underside of the overhead lockers
+Lighting throughout the vehicle is provided by fluorescent lights contained in the top of the overhead lockers (which also serve to illuminate the inside of the lockers), and two individually switched fluorescent lights in the roof.
+Additional lighting in the lounge area is provided by four spotlamps, individually switched, fitted to the underside of the overhead lockers.